 - Air exhausted from spraying operations shall be permitted to be recirculated as makeup air for unmanned spray operations provided that: - 1.1.
 Solid particulate has been removed. - 1.2.
-The vapor concentration is less than 25 percent of the lower flammable limit (LFL). - 1.3.
+The vapor concentration is less than 25 percent of the lower flammability limit (LFL). - 1.3.
 Approved equipment is used to monitor the vapor concentration. - 1.4.
 An alarm is sounded and spray operations are automatically shut down if the vapor concentration exceeds 25 percent of the LFL. - 1.5.
-The spray booths, spray spaces or spray rooms involved in any recirculation process shall be provided with mechanical ventilation that shall automatically exhaust 100 percent of the required air volume in the event of shutdown by approved equipment used to monitor vapor concentrations. - 2.
-Air exhausted from spraying operations shall be permitted to be recirculated as makeup air to manned spraying operations if all of the conditions provided in Exception 1 are included in the installation and documents have been prepared to show that the installation does not present life safety hazards to personnel inside the spray booth, spray space or spray room. - 502.7.2.3 Air velocity.
-Ventilation systems shall be designed, installed and maintained such that the average air velocity over the open face of the booth, or booth cross section in the direction of airflow during spraying operations, is not less than 100 feet per minute (0.51 m/s). - 502.7.2.4 Ventilation obstruction.
-Articles being sprayed shall be positioned in a manner that does not obstruct collection of overspray. - 502.7.2.5 Independent ducts.
+The spray booths, spray spaces areas or spray rooms involved in any recirculation process shall be provided with mechanical ventilation that shall automatically exhaust 100 percent of the required air volume in the event of shutdown by approved equipment used to monitor vapor concentrations. - 2.
+Air exhausted from spraying operations shall be permitted to be recirculated as makeup air to manned spraying operations if all of the conditions provided in Exception 1 are included in the installation and documents have been prepared to show that the installation does not present life safety hazards to personnel inside the spray booth, spray space area or spray room. - [F] 502.7.3.3 Air velocity.
+Ventilation systems shall be designed, installed and maintained such that the average air velocity over the open face of the booth, or booth cross section in the direction of airflow during spraying operations, is not less than 100 feet per minute (0.51 m/s). - [F] 502.7.3.4 Ventilation obstruction.
+Articles being sprayed shall be positioned in a manner that does not obstruct collection of overspray. - [F] 502.7.3.5 Independent ducts.
 Each spray booth and spray room shall have an independent exhaust duct system discharging to the outdoors.